Dr. Ana Osorio, PhD

 Research

-Dr. Osorio's research interests focus mainly on the construction and analysis of child well-being indicators and the study of socioeconomic determinants of child and maternal health.
+Dr. Osorio’s research interests primarily focus on the construction and analysis of child well-being indicators, Adverse Childhood Experiences (ACEs) and socioeconomic determinants of child and maternal health.
+Dr. Osorio has managed several projects aimed at measuring and monitoring children’s well-being, collaborating closely with both public and private organizations at international and national levels.

 Awards and Recognitions

-• 2021 National Child Nutrition Award, category research, Fundación Exito, Colombia.
+2021 National Child Nutrition Award, category research, Fundación Exito, Colombia.

-• 2017 Marta Arango award for Early Childhood Research, category practicing researchers.
+2017 Marta Arango award for Early Childhood Research, category practicing researchers.

 Max Rady College of Medicine